-Students are required to attend and participate in two lab experiments (Mechanics and Electricity) which consist of 8 hours of both guided and experiential laboratory classes (4×2 hours in specified weeks during the trimester).
+Students are required to attend and participate in two lab experiments (Mechanics and Electricity) which consist of 8 hours of both guided and experiential laboratory classes (i.e. $4 \times 2$ hours in specified weeks during the trimester).
 Students have access to a lab task description sheet for each experiment and a lab demonstrator provides feedback on the approach that students take in each of the labs.
+These laboratory activities carry a total of 20% of the total marks for the course (see Assessments below).
+Failure to attend and participate in all laboratory sessions results in failing the course.